Chairman and Chief Executive Officer

 Mohammed Abdul Latif Jameel has been recognized with a number of honors and awards.
 Mr. Jameel was presented with the King Abdul Aziz Medal of the First Order by His Majesty King Abdullah of Saudi Arabia, the country’s highest award, in recognition of his personal contribution to job creation initiatives amongst both young men and women in Saudi Arabia.
 Mr. Jameel has also been awarded an Honorary Knighthood (KBE) by HM Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland for his philanthropic activities and support for the development of arts and culture.

-Mohammed Abdul Latif Jameel sits on a number of boards, including the Saudi Arabian General Investment Authority (SAGIA).
+Mohammed Abdul Latif Jameel sits on a number of boards.